pabloati/MAC_WGS/README.md

 ## Step 5: Annotate the assembly

 The final step in this pipeline is the annotation.
 This process consists of two disticnt phases: calling the Open Reading Frames (ORFs) and then assigning a function to them.
 An ORF is found by determine regions in the genome that begin with an start codon and are closed with a stop codon.
-Each of this sequences will be putative proteins, which are compared against a gene database to assign known fucntions to each one of them.
+Each of this sequences will be putative proteins, which are compared against a gene database to assign known functions to each one of them.
 Depending on the database used, we will recover some genes and miss others, so it is a good practice to try and run our annotation on a more specific database if we are looking for a specific function (such as a CAZy database or ncRNA).

 ```bash
 prokka --outdir results/bsubtilis/annotation \